rubenwood/verciti-portal-a/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Heroku
-Some tools require a headless browser, so a serverless architecture is ill-advised.